WHAT MAKES ENGINEERING AT WOODBRIDGE SCHOOL PREP UNIQUE?

 With STEM subjects (Science, Technology, Engineering and Mathematics) being championed by the Department for Education, most schools are fulfilling their statutory requirements by supplementing their regular lessons with extra-curricular activities or the occasional STEM day from an external provider.
 This tends to result in engineering being particularly side-lined as an ‘add-on’ or ‘one-off’ activity, rather than the core of STEM that utilises science and maths to create technology.
-Woodbridge Prep is therefore a pioneering school in the UK, championing engineering as a stand-alone subject at prep level.
+Woodbridge School Prep is therefore a pioneering school in the UK, having been championing Engineering as a stand-alone, timetabled subject at prep level for several years.

 “Scientists investigate that which already is; Engineers create that which has never been.”

-This is what we hope to foster at the Prep – young girls and boys who can use the knowledge and skills they have been taught and turn them to practical use.
+This is what we hope to foster at Woodbridge School Prep – young girls and boys who can use the knowledge and skills they have been taught and turn them to practical use.